-GideonsUK (formerly The Gideons International in the British Isles) ('the Association') is governed by its Constitution, as amended in May 2018.
+GideonsUK ('the Association') is governed by its Constitution, as amended in May 2018.
 It is an unincorporated association, registered with the Charity Commission for England and Wales, number 221605, and with the Office of the Scottish Charity Regulator (OSCR), number SC039224.